Cryptoeconomic Systems as Public Digital Infrastructure

 Non-Trivial Interacting Parts

-[00:03:00] Complex systems have non-trivial interacting parts, yet even understanding the parts, and how they work and interact does not inform how the system will behave.
+[00:03:00] Complex systems have non-trivial interacting parts, yet even understanding the parts, and how they work is not sufficient to determine how the system will behave.
 Social systems, can not be resolved at the level of understanding the part, and economic systems are social systems that also contain political and financial elements and complex relationships.

 Blockchain-Enabled Economic Systems